Cookies and milk. One of the best late-night snacks there is.

 - 1 teaspoon vanilla extract

-- Preheat oven to 375ºF.
-After batter is chilled, make dough into balls and place on greased cookie sheet slowly pressing down onto each cookie dough ball.
-Leave about 2 inches of space between each cookie on the sheet.
+- Preheat oven to 365ºF.
+After batter is chilled, make dough into balls and place on lined cookie sheet.
+Leave about 2 inches of space between each cookie ball on the sheet.